 - the realisation of the objectives of our professional relationship;

-- internal service (administrative task such as processing performances of temporary employees, service vouchers, invoicing, customer and supplier accounting, credit control, etc.);
+- internal service (administrative task such as processing performances of temporary employees, collaborators, invoicing, customer and supplier accounting, credit control, etc.);

-- promotions and marketing campaigns as part of our service;
+- promotions and marketing campaigns as part of our different services;

 - management information;